StarTrek: Combinatorial Variable Selection with False Discovery Rate Control: Proofs for FDR control

-\end{enumerate} \end{lemma} The proof of the above lemma is deferred to Section \ref{sec:proof:lem:single_test}.
+\end{enumerate} \end{lemma} The proof of the above two lemmas are deferred to \acc{Appendix} \ref{sec:proof:lem:single_test}.
 The maximum statistic used in our testing procedure takes the form of $T_{E}= \max_{(j,k) \in E} \sqrt{n}|\tdTheta_{jk}| $.
 In our key proof procedure, we deal with the case where $E = \{(j,k):\bTheta_{jk}=0\}$.
 Since some of the results hold for general $E$, we will work with the general notations.
 Specifically, through out Appendices \ref{app:pf:thm:fdr_hub} and \ref{app:lems:fdr_hub}, we introduce the following notations: in order to approximate

 by the multiplier bootstrap process

 we define two intermediate processes: